 Tip: If you still want heat, try substituting jalapenos with bell peppers and cayenne pepper powder!

 This may be a bit more obvious, but another option for substituting jalapeno peppers is with hot sauce.
 Grab your favorite variety and splash a few dashes into your meal for some added heat and flavor.

 Keep it simple: Try using Tabasco or Frank’s RedHot.
 These hot sauces add a ton of pepper flavor without too much complexity.
 For example, Frank’s has just 5 ingredients.

 Complex and versatile: Try a new hot sauce.
 Here is a list of our favorite Habanero hot sauces with incredible versatility and flavor.

 We use hot sauce on almost every meal, even if it has jalapeno peppers in it.
-In a pinch, if we need jalapenos and don’t have any, we’ll use some chunky hot sauce.
+In a pinch, if we need jalapenos and don’t have any, we’ll use some chunky hot sauce as a jalapeno alternative.
 Better yet, we’ll try to use a combination of the substitutes on this list.

 I hope you found a perfect jalapeno substitute for your recipe!
 Let us know if you used one of our suggestions or if you have another idea for substituting jalapeno peppers.
 Enjoy!